Fernander Kassaï: Club

 Born in Bimbo, Kassaï has played in France for Le Mans B, Rouen, Romorantin and Le Mans.

 In June 2015, Kassaï moved to Irtysh Pavlodar on loan until the end of the 2015 season.

 In December 2015, following a successful loan period in Kazakhstan, Slavia Sofia sold Kassaï to Tobol.
 On 15 December 2019, Tobol announced that Kassaï had left the club at the end of his contract.

 In August 2020 he signed for Gaz Metan Mediaș.

 International

+In January 2008 he was called up for a training camp with the French under-21 futsal team for a 4-day camp.

 Kassaï made his international debut for Central African Republic in 2010, and has appeared in FIFA World Cup qualifying matches.